 Panel 9-W to 22-W, line 23: September 11, 2001, was the deadliest day in law enforcement history.
 While responding to the terrorist attacks on America, 72 officers were killed.
-All 72 officers are engraved together on line 23, starting on panel 9-W with Donald McIntyre and ending on panel 22-W with Ronald Bucca.
+All 72officers are engraved together on line 23, starting on panel 9-W with Donald McIntyre and ending on panel 22-W with Ronald Bucca.
 The Port Authority of New York and New Jersey lost 37 officers, the most officers of any department in a single year or incident.
 The New York City Police Department suffered 23 deaths, the second highest fatality figure ever recorded.
 The New York State Courts Administration, New York State Bureau of Taxation & Finance, U.S. Secret Service, Federal Bureau of Investigation and U.S. Fish & Wildlife also lost officers that day.
+Unfortunately, the deaths associated with that deadly day have not stopped.
+As they succumb to illnesses related to recovery efforts following the terrorist attacks, additional officers are added each year.
+There are now more than 400 total officers who have died related to the September 11, 2001, terror attacks, and whose names are now inscribed on our sacred memorial walls.

-Officers Killed by "Billy the Kid"
+3 Officers Killed by "Billy the Kid"